Roy Robinson, 1st Baron Robinson: Career

 In 1909 Robinson was appointed assistant inspector for forestry at the Board of Agriculture and Fisheries, London, and laid the foundations of what was to become an unrivalled knowledge of the forests and forestry of Britain.
 He was largely responsible for the report which led to the establishment of the Forestry Commission in 1919 and his appointment as its technical commissioner.
 He became vice-chairman of the commission in 1929, and chairman in 1932, holding that office until he died.

 He was appointed an Officer of the Order of the British Empire (OBE) in 1918, knighted in 1931 and raised to the peerage as Baron Robinson, of Kielder Forest in the County of Northumberland and of Adelaide in the Commonwealth of Australia, in 1947.

 Robinson was one of the founders of the Society of Foresters of Great Britain and first president and first recipient of its medal (1947) for eminent services to British forestry.
 He was an honorary member (1940) of the Society of American Foresters and the Institute of Foresters of Australia; corresponding member (1947) of the Académie d'Agriculture de France; and an honorary LL.D. of the University of Aberdeen.

 Family

 Lord Robinson married Charlotte Marion, daughter of Henry Cust Bradshaw, on 26 November 1910 at St James' Church, Marylebone, London.
-They had one son, Michael Lister Robinson, who was killed on active service in 1942, and two daughters.
+They had one son, Michael Robinson, who was killed on active service in 1942, and two daughters.